Antoine Pinto: Glory

 Antoine Pinto made his Glory debut on February 24, 2017, against Richard Abraham at Glory 38: Chicago.
 Pinto won by split decision.

 Pinto was scheduled to face Casey Greene in the Glory Welterweight Contender Tournament Semi-final at Glory 44: Chicago.
 However, Greene withdrew from the fight and Pinto faced Zach Bunnell instead, winning by unanimous decision.

 He went on to face Harut Grigorian in the Glory Welterweight Contender Tournament Final, losing by unanimous decision.

+Post-fighting career

+Since his loss to Grigorian, Pinto has not fought and it is assumed that Pinto has retired from active competition.
+In 2022, Antoine Pinto was introduced as one of three MCs on the newly launched Rajadamnern World Series promotion that took place at Rajadamnern Stadium.